Estimated reading time: 4 minutes

 How it all started.

 The only stipulation is that the equipment, also referred to as property, must qualify for the deduction.
 There are many types of qualifying equipment, everything from office furniture and computers to business vehicles, software, machinery, and more.
 Before making a capital equipment purchase, it is a good idea to check the IRS Section 179 web page to see a list of eligible equipment.
-Moreover, you should consult with a business accountant or a tax professional to determine if the equipment you want qualifies.
+Moreover, you should consult a business accountant or a tax professional to determine if the equipment you want qualifies.

 Current section 179 deduction limits.